Rural Montana phone problems persist

 The customer complaints weren’t part of the official record for the PSC investigation.
 Complaints weren’t discussed during this week’s hearing.

-A PSC decision in the matter will come until later in the process.
+A PSC decision in the matter will come later in the process.

 VHF emergency radios